Note On Elliptic Groups of Prime Orders: Elliptic Brun Constant

 for elliptic curves with complex multiplication was proved in \cite[Proposition 7]{CA05}.
-The same upper bound for elliptic curves without complex multiplication was proved in \cite[Theorem 1.3]{ZD08}.
-An improved version for all elliptic curves follows easily from methods used here.\\
+Later, the same upper bound for elliptic curves without complex multiplication was proved in \cite[Theorem 1.3]{ZD08}.
+An improved version for any elliptic curve over the rational numbers is proved here.

 \begin{lem} For any large number $x \geq 1$ and any elliptic curves $E:f(X,Y)=0$ of discriminant $\Delta\ne 0$,

 \end{lem}

 \begin{proof} The number of such elliptic primitive primes has the asymptotic formula